Same-sex marriage in Pennsylvania: Statutes

-Representative Malcolm Kenyatta introduced a bill to repeal the ban in 2021, but it failed to pass before the end of the legislative session.

-Efforts to recognize same-sex marriage

-Several attempts to recognize same-sex marriages failed in the General Assembly, but failed while the Republican Party had majorities in either the Senate or House of Representatives.

-Legislation to extend marriage rights to same-sex couples by amending the statute has been introduced in the General Assembly several times.
-In May 2009, Senator Daylin Leach introduced such a bill in the Senate.
-Representative Babette Josephs also introduced a similar bill in the House of Representatives.
+Several attempts to recognize same-sex marriages failed in the General Assembly while the Republican Party had majorities in either the Senate or the House of Representatives.
+Legislation to extend marriage rights to same-sex couples by amending state statutes has been introduced to the General Assembly several times.
+In May 2009, Senator Daylin Leach introduced such a bill to the Senate.
+Representative Babette Josephs also introduced a similar bill to the House of Representatives.
 Both bills remained in committee, and died at the end of the legislative session.
-In March 2013, Senator Leach introduced Senate Bill 719, and in June 2013 representatives Brian Sims and Steve McCarter introduced a same-sex marriage bill in the House, following the U.S. Supreme Court's ruling in United States v.
+In March 2013, Senator Leach introduced another bill, and in June 2013 representatives Brian Sims and Steve McCarter introduced a same-sex marriage bill to the House, following the U.S. Supreme Court's ruling in United States v.
 Windsor.
-Both bills died at the end of the legislative session, however.
+Both bills died at the end of the legislative session.

+Representative Malcolm Kenyatta introduced a bill to repeal the statutory ban in 2021, but it failed to pass before the General Assembly adjourned sine die.
+A similar bill was introduced in 2023 by representatives Kenyatta, Danilo Burgos, Jessica Benham, and Jamie Flick.
+A new bill was introduced in May 2024 with 39 sponsors.
+It passed the House on July 2, 2024 by a vote of 133–68, but was not brought to a vote in the Republican-controlled Senate.
+The bill was reintroduced in August 2025.